Applying From Outside The US

 Wesleyan will apply towards graduation a maximum of two credits of any kind earned before matriculation by entering first-year students.
 While a maximum of two credits will be counted toward the Wesleyan degree, all such credits that have been duly approved by Wesleyan departments will be listed on the student’s transcript.
 This limit applies to Advanced Placement, International Baccalaureate, and ‘A’ level exams as well as any college courses taken elsewhere.
 More information about graduation requirements can be found here.

 The Freeman Foundation, sponsor of the Wesleyan Freeman Asian Scholars Program, was established in 1994 through the bequest of Mansfield Freeman, Wesleyan class of 1916, a businessman, benefactor, and longtime resident in Asia.
 Each year, the Program provides full tuition scholarships for a four-year course of study at Wesleyan toward a bachelor’s degree for 11 exceptionally able Asian students.
 One citizen is selected from each of those 11 countries: The People’s Republic of China, Hong Kong, Indonesia, Japan, Malaysia, the Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.
 To qualify, students must be citizens or permanent residents of one of these countries (and not dual U.S. citizens or permanent residents).
 Transfer applicants are not eligible for Freeman Asian Scholarships.
-Applicants must take the SAT or ACT, except for students from the People’s Republic of China, where the SAT is not available.
 Applicants must also take the Test of English as a Foreign Language (TOEFL) or the IELTS.
 Both examinations must be taken by January 1.
 Additional background information and essays are also required.
 Students from these 11 countries who apply for a Freeman Scholarship may also be considered as candidates for regular admission if no financial aid is needed.
 The application for the Wesleyan Freeman Asian Scholarship requires an addendum (supplemental materials) to the Common Application.
-For more information and an application, please write to Therese P. Overton, Office of Admission, or send an e-mail to email@example.com.
+For more information and an application, please write to Kora J. Shin, Office of Admission, or send an e-mail to email@example.com.

-All parts of the first-year application must be postmarked to the Office of Admission, Wesleyan University, 70 Wyllys Avenue, Middletown, CT 06459-0265 U.S.A. no later than January 1.
+All parts of the first-year application must be submitted to the Office of Admission no later than January 1.
 All candidates will be notified of the admission decision before April 1.
 The fall transfer deadline is March 15th with notification by May 15th.
 The spring transer deadline is November 1st, with notification by December 15th.
 All parts of the application must either be in English or be accompanied by a certified English translation.

 The Early Decision Program is available to first-year applicants who, after careful consideration, have decided that Wesleyan is their first choice.
 The Early Decision program is beneficial to both the applicant and to Wesleyan: the applicant can have his or her college choice settled early, and the admission committee can be made aware that Wesleyan is the applicant’s first choice.
 The Early Decision applicant has two possible application deadlines: